 Chiropractors often use a multimodal approach.
 Common techniques include:

 - Lifestyle advice: Guidance on posture, ergonomic changes, sleep habits, and stress reduction.
-Improving overall spinal health and ergonomics can reduce migraine triggers.

 Who might benefit?